 Colleen Warren, Financial Services Manager:

-· General Fund Revenue Account - the General Fund revenue budget was set at £978,410, which included a planned contribution from balances of £477,240 (resulting in an estimated level of general balances at the year-end of £2,193,359).
+· General Fund Revenue Account – for 2021/22 the Council’s net General Fund Revenue Budget was set at £978,410, including a planned contribution from balances of £477,240, resulting in an estimated level of general balances at the year-end of £2,193,359 (Appendix A provided a provisional General Fund Summary.
+There were a significant number of provisional year-end variations in income and expenditure against the approved budget.
+Full details of the main variances were provided in Appendix B.